In a line

 • LCD display a bit hard to read in bright sun

 • * G650GS spoke wheel conversion loses tubeless feature

 • * Clanking DIY bashplate and front fender hits DIY engine bar on compression

 Note this recall: dodgy sidestand.
 Followed by owners’ comments.

 Long termer – also interesting to read

-In Morocco Honda XR250 Tornado imports stopped a couple of years back ago and the Marrakech rental agency I use for my fly-in tours is finally replacing their weary 7-year old XRs with the BMW G310GS.
+In Morocco Honda XR250 Tornado imports stopped a couple of years back and the Marrakech rental agency I use for my fly-in tours is finally replacing their weary 7-year old XRs with the BMW G310GS.
 Honda’s newer CRF250L had been a contender too, but Honda Morocco don’t list it.
-As it is the 310s suit the agency’s BMW profile and their brilliant, unkillable Tornados, some with over 100,000km on the clock, have paid for themselves many times over.
-It will be interesting to see if the new 310GS stands up as well and for as long.
+As it is, the 310s suit the agency’s BMW profile and their brilliant, unkillable Tornados, some with over 100,000km on the clock, have paid for themselves many times over.
+It will be interesting to see if the 310GS stand up as well and for as long.

 I flew out for three days with two mates, both experienced desert and overland riders.
 At the end of it neither were that excited by the 310; it’s a big bike with a small engine.
 I myself was pleasantly surprised.